jflot/PlaySynteny/README.md

 Compare the genomes of S288C and Kyokai7 with themselves using minimap2.
 What do you see?
 How do you interpret it?

-Now compare the genome of the bdelloid rotifer *Adineta vaga* with itself using minimap.
+Now compare the 50 largest scaffold of the genome of the bdelloid rotifer *Adineta vaga* with themselves using minimap.
 What do you see?
 How do you interpret it?

 Hint: the genomes of S288C and Kyokai7 are haploid (as is the case for most published genome assemblies), whereas in the case of *Adineta vaga* a diploid assembly aimed at separating haplotypes was performed.
 Since *Adineta vaga* is asexual and reproduces mitotically, haplotypes do not recombine via meiosis and can be considered as duplicated genome regions.